ptee/gps-simulation-backend/README.md

 # Extension of OSRM Backend For Route Planning and Simulation Part 1.

-[OSRM Routing Service](https://github.com/Project-OSRM/osrm-backend) is a high performance routing engine run on OpenStreetMap data.
-This part is to route preferences for each vehicle type used by [Simulation Core]().
+[OSRM Routing Service](https://github.com/Project-OSRM/osrm-backend) is a high-performance routing engine that runs on OpenStreetMap data.
+This component is responsible for defining routing preferences for each vehicle type used by the [Simulation Core]().

 ## Download OSM Map
 - Download OSM map or use pbf from Geofabrik e.g. germany-latest.osm.pbf (3.4GB):

 `wget http://download.geofabrik.de/europe/germany/germany-latest.osm.pbf`

 ## OSRM Backend
 You can either:
 - Download and build the OSRM backend source from [OSRM Project](https://github.com/Project-OSRM/osrm-backend).